-- How long will it take to pay off these debts if there’s no interest?
+- How long will it take to pay off these debts without interest?
 How long will it take if there’s some interest but a longer repayment period?

-- What’s my current credit score?
-Do I qualify for the best rates to make it worthwhile?
+- What’s your current credit score?
+Will you qualify for the best rates to make it worthwhile?

-- Do I own any other assets, like a home, that I can use to refinance or consolidate debt?
+- Do you own any other assets, like a home, that I can use to refinance or consolidate debt?

-With both options, the goal is to reduce how much you’re paying every month to make the debt more affordable.
+With both options, the goal is to reduce how much you pay monthly to make the debt more affordable.
 Both options will also give you a better chance of becoming debt-free in the future.
-But the way you go about doing this varies quite a bit based on things like timing and credit score.
+But how you do this varies quite a bit based on timing and credit score.

 The Bottom Line

 Ultimately, credit card refinancing and debt consolidation are both good options if you have a lot of high-interest debt.
 Both options could save you hundreds or even thousands of dollars overall.
 Whichever option you choose, make sure it fits with your financial situation and budget.
 That way, you can better handle your finances and keep from accruing more debt over time.

 This depends on the method of consolidation.
 With a conventional debt consolidation loan, you can combine different types of debts into one loan.
 These debts include things like student loans, medical debt, and credit card debt.
 Certain debt consolidation methods won’t let you consolidate certain types of debt.
 For instance, with a DMP, you can’t include student loans or auto loans in the plan.